error404Unknown/RoleReact/README.md

 ## Support

 We hope you find this bot useful.
 If you need help or find any bugs, use the appropriate forums in this repository to contact us.

-*Credits to [The-SourceCode/Open-SourceBot](https://github.com/The-SourceCode/Open-SourceBot) for issue templates, a part of this README file, the Contributing Guidelines and Code of Conduct*